github/training-kit/intermediate/index.md

 $ git log
 ```

-Some simple option flag additions to the `log` invocation can make the output more information-dense.
+Some simple option flag additions to the `log` command can make the output more concise.

 ```shell
 # Simple commit summaries